AlexLiu2233/Forest-Fire-Predictor/README.md

-# project-team-corythosaurus
+# Forest Fire Predictor
-CPEN 291 final project for team-corythosaurus

-Note on how to run website (for now):
+Note on how to run website:

     1. Open repos in VSCode